frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 invited the UNIV students to an inner patio there in the Vatican called the San Damaso.

-At the end of the sort of get together they had, a musical get together, he said, I am very happy to see all of you here from different countries.
-Youthful, so happy and so united among yourselves from different places, different cultures, and different backgrounds, but yet there\'s a great unity among you.
+At the end of the sort of get-together they had, a musical get-together, he said, "I am very happy to see all of you here from different countries.
+Youthful, so happy and so united among yourselves from different places, different cultures, and different backgrounds, but yet there\'s a great unity among you."

-The master of ceremonies who had the microphone, a young student, was very quick, and added to that: United to you, Holy Father.
+The master of ceremonies who had the microphone, a young student, was very quick, and added to that: "United to you, Holy Father."

 And as quick as a wink, the Holy Father, without missing a beat, immediately said, *uniti in Cristo*, united to Christ.
 It was a